rocketinsights/ios-guidelines/README.md

 A reason *not* to use Carthage is if there is a key library that you need to access and it is not available via Carthage.

+When updating carthage libs you should usually use a command of the form:
+`carthage update --platform iOS --no-use-binaries`

+This will speed up the build (only build framework for iOS) and forces ut to compile from source which helps when we need to switch between versions of Xcode.

 ### Project Structure

 Organize your files at both the Group layer in Xcode and also on the filesystem.
 The structure for files should be